 This is your break-even figure so your rate should be higher to make a profit.

-A SWOT analysis is a basic for any business and includes the businesses or individuals’ strengths, weaknesses, opportunities, and threats.
+A SWOT (Strengths, Weaknesses, Opportunities and Threats) analysis is a basic for any business and includes the businesses or individuals’ strengths, weaknesses, opportunities, and threats.

 Costs of materials